yogeshojha/rengine/README.md

     sudo ./install.sh
     ```

-    Or for a non-interactive installation (make sure you've modified the .env file before launching the installation).
+    Or for a non-interactive installation, use `-n` argument (make sure you've modified the .env file before launching the installation).

     ```bash
     sudo ./install.sh -n